Gawharshad University: Women empowerment center

 As a non-profit university with a social advancement focus, one of the most important goals of its establishment was providing a good condition for women and girls, particularly those who are unable to pay their education fees, but they are interested in higher education.
 In order to obtain this goal, Gawharshad has founded a special center called women empowerment center.
 This center has made a good communications with many internal and external donors to receive funds and support poor and motivated women.
 Up to now more than 100 women have received scholarships.

-Research Unit
+Research unit

-GU has provided a unit for development researches methods on different issues.
-This unit has plans to conduct some researches particularly for preparing the university's textbooks.
+GU has provided a unit for developing research methods on different issues.
+This unit has plans to conduct some research particularly for preparing the university's textbooks.
 In addition this unit has provided for debate and dialogues by organizing regular seminars, public lectures and conferences.